Artikumari005/NodeJS/README.md

 *Day6 - Today I learned about the V8 Engine internals and then did a deep dive into libuv and the Node.js Event Loop, including how asynchronous execution works, event loop phases, microtasks, and callback handling.

 *Day 7 - Today I learned how Node.js uses libuv, epoll, the event loop, thread pool, event emitters, streams, and buffers to build a scalable event-driven asynchronous runtime.

+*Day 8 - Learned how to create a basic Node.js HTTP server and handle routes using the built-in http module.

 # Source of learning
 -follow Akshay Saini (ex developer )